swapnilsurdi/mcp-pa/docs/quickstart.md

    "What's my current status?"

 2. **Update your information:**
-   "Update my status - I'm Swapnil, currently in San Jose, CA, using a MacBook Pro M1"
+   "Update my status - I'm Swapnil, currently in San Jose, CA, using a Mac Mini"

 3. **Create your first project:**
    "Create a new project called 'Personal Website' with high priority"